dukuzejean09/ibiguruka/PROJECT_SUMMARY.md

 As specified in your project scope:

 - ⚠️ Web-only (no mobile app yet)
-- ⚠️ English UI only (Kinyarwanda translations needed)
+- ✅ English UI with voice input support
 - ⚠️ Limited to non-emergency reports
 - ⚠️ Kigali pilot simulation area
 - ⚠️ No iOS support